 Separating your personal account from your business account can also make it easier to track business expenses.
 If you make business payments from a personal account, you’ll have to review each monthly statement to identify which expenses are personal and which are business-related.

 Opening a business bank account can also help save time by streamlining your business’s financial records and tax information.
 Finding deductions, for example, can be easier if you don’t have to search through every item in your personal banking statements.
+Any fees that come with a business bank account can be deducted as a business expense.

 Show the world you’re a professional